Massachusetts Prenup Laws: Everything You Need to Know

 A prenup is a contract between two people that is signed before they get married, with the goal of establishing how property will be divided and whether alimony will be paid in the event of divorce (or death).
 In Massachusetts, prenuptial agreements – also referred to as antenuptial settlements – are permitted.
 To be valid and enforceable, however, a prenup must meet certain requirements.

 As an initial matter, any prenup agreement must be reasonable and fair when it is initially signed and when it is enforced (at the time of divorce).
 Unlike other types of contracts, an oral prenup is not valid; it must be in writing.
-It must also include a schedule of property that is affected by the agreement.
+It must also include a schedule of property that is current as of the date of the agreement.

 Under Massachusetts law, a prenup can legally address matters such as the characterization of property (as separate or marital property), the division of property in the event of a divorce, and alimony/spousal support.
 It cannot limit or waive child support obligations.
 It also cannot contain what is known as a “lifestyle clause,” where one spouse would lose certain rights under the agreement based on things that they might do in life, such as gaining weight or cheating on their spouse.